Is CE marking still required now the UK has left the EU?

 For much work equipment, you can carry out this procedure yourself, provided you have access to the necessary engineering expertise, although you may wish to use the services of a consultant.
 However, for some products - such as those listed in Annex IV of the Machinery Directive, and most lifts, much pressure equipment and all gas appliances - the use of a notified body is required.
 They will issue you with a certificate of adequacy or conformance.
 You can then apply the CE mark and issue the required Declaration of Conformity, quoting the notified body's name, address and unique identifier.

-No. This only applies to those products that come under one of the relevant product supply Directives that require CE marking, for example:
+No. This only applies to those products that are in scope of relevant UK or EU product legislation that requires CE marking, for example:

 - pressure equipment